[PREORDER] Kyria PCB Kit

-The Kyria rev2.0 remains fully compatible with existing cases.
+The Kyria rev2.x remains fully compatible with existing cases.

 - Powered by QMK Firmware.

-- Use up to two 2u keys per thumb cluster instead of 1u keys, supports PCB mounted stabilizers.
-Choc Low Profile switches only support 1u keys.
+- Use up to two 2u keys per thumb cluster instead of 1u keys, supports PCB mounted MX stabilizers.
+(Choc stabilizers are not supported.)

 - Top mounted Pro Micros for a lower profile.